59 Low Growing Perennial Plants For Garden Edges and Borders

 As a central US and Mexico native, blanket flowers love the heat and attract butterflies to your garden.

-Blanket Flowers are orange perennial flowers, that provide a wildflower look that lasts for much of the year.
+Blanket flowers are orange perennial flowers that provide a wild look that lasts for much of the year.
 They’re native to the central U.S. and Mexico, so they have a high tolerance for both drought and cooler temperatures.
+They are tough perennials that last in rough terrain and hot heat too.

-Most Blanket Flower stems grow between one and three feet, so they may require trimming to keep them short.
+Most Blanket Flower stems grow between one and three feet, so they are on the taller end of plants on this list.
 In addition, they need full sun to produce their rich red and yellow colors.
-Blanket Flowers grow in USDA Zones 3-10.
+Blanket Flowers grow in USDA zones 3-10.

 Bleeding Heart